VENDIS — Sales Potential & Judgment · BD SELECT

 Rebuild the relationship with rejection

 Set a fixed daily outreach quota that survives bad mornings.
-Count attempts, not outcomes, for one quarter — counting attempts instead of wins keeps his effort steady whatever kind of day he is having, and directly closes the Resilience gap.
+For one quarter, count attempts, not outcomes.
+Counting attempts keeps his effort steady on any kind of day.
+This works directly on the Resilience gap.

 2